MsEleos/where_I_work/README.md

 **WARNING**: This repo and README.md file might be outdated, don't hesitate to checkout my different [links](https://links.eleos.space) to see what I'm doing of my life

+For any information about any of my work, you can mail my at [contact at eleos dot space](mailto:contact@eleos.space)

 ## Personal place git.eleos.space:
 My personal place is [git.eleos.space](https://git.eleos.space/eleos).